MohammadHakim/KissManga-Crawler/README.md

 5. Once you have your list you can run notification.py by double clicking on run.bat.
 (Assumes you have MangA.txt, notification.py and run.bat in the same directory).

-6. To run the images.py file edit the contents of run.bat from python notification.py to python images.py  and then double click on the file.

 __Warnings:__